yarlson/zero/README.md

 ```

 When using `--hook-container`, Zero will:

 1. Find the container by name or network alias
 2. Execute the specified command inside that container
 3. Wait for command completion

 This is particularly useful for reloading Nginx configuration after certificate renewal.

-## Limitations

-- Only supports HTTP-01 challenge
-- No support for wildcard certificates

-## Contributing

-Contributions are welcome.
-Please submit pull requests with clear descriptions of changes and updates to tests if applicable.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Docker

 Zero is available as a Docker image supporting both AMD64 and ARM64 architectures.

 Basic usage:

 ```bash
 docker run -d \
   --name zero \